Last Updated on July 25, 2021 by Rat Race Running

 I stuck to my long-term investment strategy for most of my investing years.
 I just put in money every month and ride the market’s ups and downs.

-I was hoping that one day when I retire, it will have multiplied several folds to sustain my lifestyle, just like the typical examples of Jollibee (JFC) and PLDT (TEL), which multiplied several folds in the past 20 years.
+I was hoping that one day when I retire, it will have multiplied several folds to sustain my lifestyle, just like the typical Jollibee (JFC) and PLDT (TEL) examples, which multiplied several folds in the past 20 years.

-I realized that the stock market offers so many opportunities if only investors will combine fundamental with technical analysis, market sentiments, and risk management.
+I realized that the stock market offers many opportunities if only investors combine fundamentals with technical analysis, market sentiments, and risk management.

 So, what changed?